 - Lock your room at all times, even if you anticipate being gone for just a minute.

 - Report lost keys immediately and get replacements.
+See Guide to Living on Campus, on the policy to get a replacement.

 - Do not leave the room unlocked because you or your roommate have lost the door key.